ctrlplusb/easy-peasy/README.md

 ### Creating an `effect` action

-If you wish to perform side effects, such as fetching or persisting from your server then you can use the `effect` helper to declare an effectful action.
+If you wish to perform side effects, such as fetching or persisting data from your server then you can use the `effect` helper to declare an effectful action.

 ```javascript
 import { effect } from 'easy-peasy'; // 👈 import the helper